uselagoon/lagoon/README.md

 ### Lagoon Remote

-All the services that are used to provision, deploy and maintain sites hosted on Lagoon live here.
+All the services that are used to provision, deploy and maintain sites hosted by Lagoon on Kubernetes live here.
 These services are mostly comprised of third-party tools, developed external to Lagoon itself.
 Installation is via a [Helm Chart](https://github.com/uselagoon/lagoon-charts/tree/main/charts/lagoon-remote)

 - [Lagoon Build Deploy](https://github.com/amazeeio/lagoon-kbd) (the controllers that handle building and deploying sites onto Lagoon)
 - [kubectl-build-deploy](https://github.com/amazeeio/lagoon/tree/main/images/kubectl-build-deploy-dind) (the service that computes which services, configuration and settings to provision for Kubernetes)